Do you find yourself in a toxic relationship and think that you might be the cause?

 Take some time out to focus inwardly and figure out what’s causing this negativity so you can start working towards change.

-If you have a tendency to self-sabotage then it’s no surprise that you have problems in your relationship.
+If you have a tendency to self-sabotage, it’s no surprise that you face challenges in your relationship.

-The reason you self-sabotage is that you don’t think you deserve to be happy.
+The reason for self-sabotage often stems from believing you don’t deserve to be happy.

-You may also think that your life is too difficult for someone like you to be happy.
+You may think you’re not good enough or worthy of happiness, or that your life is too difficult for someone like you to experience joy.

 Did you like my article?
 Like me on Facebook to see more articles like this in your feed.